Hernán Crespo: International career

 After the 2002 World Cup, Batistuta retired from international football, and Crespo took over as Argentina's number 9.
 During the 2006 World Cup qualifying stage, Crespo scored seven times, including two goals in Argentina's 3–1 win over arch-rivals Brazil in Buenos Aires, which sealed qualification and made him Argentina's career scoring leader in World Cup qualifiers.

 Crespo scored Argentina's first goal of the 2006 World Cup in their opening match against the Ivory Coast.
 He also scored in the next game against Serbia and Montenegro (6–0) and the second round match against Mexico.
 However, Argentina's run was ended as they were knocked out by host nation Germany on penalties in the quarter-final.

 Crespo's final appearances for Argentina came at 2007 Copa América.
 He scored twice in Argentina's 4–1 victory over the United States in their Group C opener, tying Diego Maradona's team scoring record.
 He then overtook Maradona in Argentina's second match, scoring a penalty kick against Colombia.
 However, he substituted immediately after converting the kick due to injury and missed the remainder of the tournament.

-After the Copa América, Crespo did not receive any further call-ups to the national team and ended his international career with 35 goals in 64 matches, being currently Argentina's fourth highest goalscorer of all time.
+After the Copa América, Crespo did not receive any further call-ups to the national team and ended his international career with 35 goals in 64 matches, being currently Argentina's fifth highest goalscorer of all time.